AD0507/New-York-State-Insights-Tableau-Dashboard/README.md

 # New York State Insights Dashboard using Tableau
-- This project was created as part of IST 737: Visual Analytics Dashboard using Tableau Class under Professor Raj Dewan.
+- This project was created as part of IST 737: Visual Analytics Dashboard using Tableau coursework under Professor Raj Dewan at Syracuse University.

 # Tableau Public Link:
 - I have published the dashboard on tableau public.
 The dashboard can be accessed using the link: https://public.tableau.com/app/profile/arunavadas005/viz/NewYorkStateInsightsDashboard/HomePage